Beaufort Gyre

-Transpolar Drift and Beaufort Gyre are major ocean currents within the Arctic Ocean.
+The Beaufort Gyre and Transpolar Drift are major ocean currents within the Arctic Ocean.

-The Beaufort Gyre is one of the two major ocean currents in the Arctic Ocean.
-It is roughly located north of the Alaskan and Canadian coast.
-In the past, Arctic sea-ice would circulate in the Beaufort gyre up to several years, leading to the formation of very thick multi-year sea-ice.
-Due to warming temperatures in the Arctic, the gyre has lost an extensive amount of ice, practically turning what used to be a nursery for sea-ice to mature and grow into the thickest and oldest ice of the Arctic Ocean into a "graveyard" for older ice.
+The Beaufort Gyre is one of the two major ice currents in the Arctic Ocean, along with the Transpolar Drift.
+It is located roughly north of the Alaskan and Canadian coast.
+In the last few decades, warming temperatures in the Arctic have caused an extensive loss of sea-ice volume in the gyre and the Arctic Ocean as a whole, as well as a decline in average ice age and thickness.

+Formerly, masses of sea-ice would circulate for several years, allowing the ice to survive multiple summer melts and leading to the formation of very thick multi-year ice.
+The oldest and thickest sea ice in the Arctic, with pressure ridges up to 12 meters thick, would mostly accumulate north of the Canadian coast in an area that is today called the Last Ice Area, where sea-ice is expected to persist in summer even when other parts of the Arctic Ocean become ice-free.

 Dynamical mechanisms

-Conditions in the Arctic have favored sea ice loss in recent years during the Northern Hemisphere summers.
+In the Beaufort Gyre, free-floating sea ice, which is very mobile and susceptible to winds, drifts in a clockwise direction due to a high-pressure system that fosters anti-cyclonic winds.
+Historically, the sea ice drifted around the gyre for up to ten years, growing thicker and ageing into so-called multiyear ice, while accumulating snow and ice each winter.
+This process used to supply the Arctic with extensive multiyear sea ice coverage.
+Warming temperatures and increased melt in the Beaufort Sea in the recent decades have led to widespread loss of this multi-year ice.
+Today, significant amounts of the sea ice melt before completing the journey around the gyre, and instead of increasing, the ice volume declines.
+This decline affects the whole Arctic sea ice cover, because the thick multi-year ice that grew in the Beaufort Gyre supplied the whole Arctic ice pack with thick multiyear ice.

 At the end of the 20th century, analyses of increasing Pacific Surface Water temperatures led to the discovery of a connection between these rising temperatures and the onset of severe loss of Arctic sea ice in the Beaufort Sea.
 A reason for the existence of this link was proposed: "...delayed winter ice formation allows for more efficient coupling between the ocean and wind forcing."
 These dynamical mechanisms are observed in the spin-up and circulation of the Beaufort Gyre.

 Variation of Arctic sea ice from 1984 to 2019.
 Younger ice (first-year ice) is shown in darker shades, while older ice (four-year or older) is shown in white.